-We have been on the lookout for a solar powered battery charger.
-We currently have a self-charging multi-radio that can recharge our cell phones with solar power, but nothing that can do the batteries that we need done.
+We have been on the lookout for a solar-powered battery charger.
+We currently have a self-charging multi-radio that can recharge our cell phones with solar power, but nothing that can do the batteries that we need to be done.
 We settled on this version from Amazon to try.

-- Fairly compact design makes it easily package – not too heavy, and not bulky.
+- A fairly compact design makes it easily package – not too heavy, and not bulky.

 - Free recharging!
 Will we ever be able to pay back what we spent on the investment?
 I don’t know, but I do know that right now, it’s nice to have some sunlight charging our batteries rather than the electric company!

 - Too few batteries – You can only charge 2 batteries at a time, even AA.
 It hardly seems worth it for 2 batters.
 What you give up in a broad selection of available charging sizes you give up in quantity.
 Had we read that fine print and all the reviews, we would’ve chosen a little more wisely for our family.
 We don’t need D and C’s…we need lots of space for AAA and AA.
 So now, just to recharge the batteries on my camera takes a full day in the sun, whereas sticking them in the wall on the small recharger is about 2 hrs at most.
 Even in a grid-down situation, having the ability to recharge flashlight batteries a little faster will be heaps better with a AAA/AA dedicated unit.

 - Trade-off – The relatively compact size (considering how large we thought it might be) is lost with the fact that it’s a big space and weight to have to only be able to do 2 batteries at a time.
 Granted, it is STILL better than nothing, and we’re glad we have it and have it out recharging even more now, but the disappointment in knowing that we don’t have a quicker means to recharge our best flashlights without 2 sessions (up to 8 hrs if it takes the full time for only 1 flashlight).